andytudhope/living-blue-book/source/knowledge_repo/index.md

 "Hold this moment forever, I tell myself; it may never come again." — Pico Iyer

 "as when some Man apart
-Answers aloud the Question in his Heart—1400
+Answers aloud the Question in his Heart
 'The Sun of my Perfection is a Glass
 Wherein from _Seeing_ into _Being_ pass
 All who, reflecting as reflected see